This blog post shares the best solutions to manage and control IoT and remote Linux devices.

-Thousands of smart dustbins are scattered throughout cities with a small, but important, embedded Linux computer inside them. their target is to send alerts over-the-air to the municipality when the garbage tank is full and should be emptied.
+Thousands of smart dustbins are scattered throughout cities with a small, but important, embedded Linux computer inside of them.
+Their target is to send alerts over-the-air to the municipality when the garbage tank is full and should be emptied.

 The mission is simple - monitor the tank using a capacity sensor and send an alert to the cloud when the sensor points to a full tank.
-This is the most common IoT product flow, which you probably have experienced at least once - Measure, take a decision, send the result to the cloud, and lastly receive a command to execute.
+This is a very common IoT product purpose which you probably have experienced - Measure, take a decision, send the result to the cloud, and lastly receive a command to execute.

 That straightforward case should be super easy to develop yet pretty hard to maintain.

 Here are some questions that always arise when thinking about how to control and manage IoT and connected device fleets in production: